 Admission to the program is highly competitive.
 In addition to completing all of the prerequisites, successful applicants typically have the following profile:

-We typically receive 250 to 350 applications.
-Currently, we accept 32 students into the program.
+We can receive anywhere from 140 to 280 complete applications each year.
+Currently, we accept 32 or 40 students into the program.
 Historically, we have invited 80-100 students to participate in the second stage of the selection process.
 Acceptance into the program is based on the ranked score achieved during the selection process.
-Some applicants who are not among the top 32 will be placed on a waitlist for the current intake in the event that a seat becomes available.
+Some applicants who are not among the top 32 or 40 will be placed on a waitlist for the current intake in the event that a seat becomes available.
 The waitlist is cleared once the program intake is full and the first program term has commenced; unsuccessful applicants must re-apply to be considered for next year.Top

 Admissions will assess post-secondary transcripts for courses that fulfill the English language proficiency requirement.Top